 Robert S. Levine

-Levine is a highly visible figure in literary circles, sitting on the editorial boards of American Literary History, Leviathan: A Journal of Melville Studies, ESQ: A Journal of the American Renaissance, serving as editor for the Norton Anthology of American Literature, and as editor of numerous volumes of collected criticism.
+Levine is a highly visible figure in literary circles, sitting on the editorial boards of American Literary History, Leviathan: A Journal of Melville Studies, and J19: The Journal of Nineteenth-Century Americanists, serving as General Editor of The Norton Anthology of American Literature, and as editor of numerous volumes of collected criticism, including Hemispheric American Studies (co-edited with Caroline Levander) and The New Cambridge Companion to Herman Melville.
 Nevertheless, Levine remains equally visible in Tawes Hall.
-Besides organizing the annual Local Americanists lecture series and directing the Center for Literary and Comparative Studies, Levine is known as a vigorous and enthusiastic teacher committed to the success of his graduate and undergraduate students.
+Besides organizing the annual Local Americanists lecture series, Levine is known as a vigorous and enthusiastic teacher committed to the success of his graduate and undergraduate students.

 Levine's excellence has not gone without recognition.
 His recent awards include a 2012-13 National Endowment for the Humanities Senior Fellowship and a 2013-14 John Simon Guggenheim Fellowship.
 He was recently named a Faculty Fellow at Texas A&M’s Institute for Advanced Study.